Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Train 887 goes from Kalampaka to Athens.
 It departs at 18:22 from Kalampaka train station.

-The duration of the train ride between Athens and Meteora is approximately 4,5 hours.
+The train ride duration between Athens and Meteora is approximately 4,5 hours.

 Train tickets from Athens to Kalampaka can be booked online via the website of trainose or bought at Larissa Station.

-The tickets cost approximately 36 euros if you want to travel in the first class and about 30 euros if you choose to travel in the second class.
+The tickets cost approximately 36 euros if you want to travel in the first class and about 30 euros for the second class.

-Please bear in mind that all train schedules and prices mentioned above may change even during the tourist season without prior notice.
+Please remember that all train schedules and prices mentioned above may change even during the tourist season without prior notice.
 You can always check the timetables and prices on the official website of the Hellenic Railways Organisation here.
 Note: You can change the language from Greek to English by pressing the button on the upper left corner of your screen

 Athens to Meteora by Bus